juanjoaquino05/BowlingScoreboard/README.md

 1. Clone this repository

+2. Modify the file score.dat on data folder to see other scores.

-2. If you are running Windows start ScoreBoard.bat if you are running Linux start ScoreBoard.sh
+3. If you are running Windows start ScoreBoard.bat if you are running Linux start ScoreBoard.sh
 ```bash
 	# Linux
 	./ScoreBoard.sh

 ```

 If there is a problem running the program be sure you have installed and configured Docker Correctly.

 ## Disclaimers